atahf/profile/README.md

 # 💫 About Me:
-I am currently a senior computer science student at Sabanci University.
+I am a computer science graduate from Sabanci University.

 ## 🌐 Socials: